thctlo/samba4/backup-script/README.md

 Number of days to keep the backup.
 - DAYS=30

-TODO/ Not working yet, but if you know how, you can add the code. ;-) KEEP_DAYS, keeps every date with 01 and 15 in the backup (yes/no) while we obey the "DAYS" if set to no, only DAYS settings do apply if you dont want numberd backup files like : sysvol-2015-12-10-0.tar.bz2 set to: yes but you want timed backup files like : sysvol-2015-12-10_091209.tar.gz set to: time So options to set are :  yes, no, time
+KEEP_DAYS, keeps every date with 01 and 15 in the backup (yes/no)
+while we obey the "DAYS" if set to no, only DAYS settings do apply if you dont want numberd backup files like : sysvol-2015-12-10-0.tar.bz2 set to: yes So options to set are :  yes, no
-- KEEP_DAYS="no"
+- KEEP_DAYS="no" removes all files older then $DAYS
+- KEEP_DAYS="yes" removes all files older then $DAYS but now it keeps the day numbers Set in KEEP_DAY1 and KEEP_DAY2

-TODO/ Not working yet, but if you know how, you can add the code. ;-) The day numbers of the month to keep, only effective if KEEP_DAYS="yes" ! if you did set keep_days=time you will keep hours of the day. ( like 01:00 and 15:00 ) timed files are in
+The day numbers of the month to keep, only effective if KEEP_DAYS="yes" ! timed files are in
 - KEEP_DAY1="01"
 - KEEP_DAY2="15"